-Perversely, in light of all the flak they got in '95, Elastica returned in 2000 to also do a song called "Nothing Stays the Same", which did new moves from the melody of Wire's "Kidney Bingos".
-And also this one...
+Perversely, in light of all the flak they got in '95, Elastica returned in 2000 to also do a couple more songs almost willfully interpolating melodies from Wire.

-Elastica's leader, Justine Frischmann like the arpeggiated use of guitars in the riff for this song...
+Elastica's leader, Justine Frischmann also admired the arpeggiated use of guitars in the riff for this song...

 THE STRANGLERS -"No More Heroes" (1978)

-Though The Stranglers didn't get any grief from Bach for their baroque moves, Elastica didn't escape so lightly for using the same approach with their own song.
+Though The Stranglers didn't get any grief from Bach for their baroque moves, Elastica didn't escape so lightly in kind for using the same playing approach with their own unique song.

 I say it's all good.
-We're lucky to have had both and get such great work between them.
+We're lucky to have had each and get such great work between them.